vandycknick/virt-fwk/README.md

 # virt-fwk - Rust bindings for Apple's [Virtualization Framework](https://developer.apple.com/documentation/virtualization?language=objc)

-vz provides the power of the Apple Virtualization.framework in Go.
-Put here is block quote of overview which is written what is Virtualization.framework from the document.

-virt-fwk exposes exposes a safe set of API's unlocking the capabilities of Apple's Virtualization.framework in rust.
+virt-fwk exposes a safe set of API's unlocking the capabilities of Apple's Virtualization.framework in rust.
 To explain Virtualization.framework I refer to the following quote directly from Apple's documentation.

 > The Virtualization framework provides high-level APIs for creating and managing virtual machines (VM) on Apple silicon and Intel-based Mac computers.
 Use this framework to boot and run macOS or Linux-based operating systems in custom environments that you define.
 The framework supports the Virtual I/O Device (VIRTIO) specification, which defines standard interfaces for many device types, including network, socket, serial port, storage, entropy, and memory-balloon devices.